Spring Steven Biggs - Fig Expert Spring Steven Biggs - Fig Expert

 “HELP…my fig tree is growing already!”

-I often see this sort of e-mail subject line in my inbox in late winter.
-If your dormant fig trees are sprouting too early, you’re not alone.
+I often see this sort of email subject line in late winter.
+If your dormant fig tree is sprouting in storage, you’re not alone.

 Why Fig Trees Wake up Early